 Part 2.
-Food writer Kathleen Bauer describes Roger’s humane slaughter, and afterwards when the carcass is delivered to Melinda Casady’s butchery studio (Portland’s Culinary Workshop), she explains her uneasiness butchering the pig she came to know as Roger.
+Food writer Kathleen Bauer describes Roger’s humane slaughter and afterwards when the carcass is delivered to Melinda Casady’s butchery studio (Portland’s Culinary Workshop).
+Bauer describes her uneasiness butchering the pig she came to know as Roger.

 Bauer is given expert instructions how to carve the carcass into appropriate cuts of meat.
 One obvious lesson from her farm to plate project, in helping to raise the pastured pig, she developed feelings for Roger which only increased her natural resolve to not waste any usable portions of the animal.

 As Kathleen explains in the video, something she didn’t expect would happen in her life: she learned how to butcher a pig.

 The final video in this 3-part series publishes next Tuesday.

 To see the first video in this series:

 The Food Writer, The Farmer, and Roger the Pig

 Below is the video transcript:

 I got there a little before Richard, who did the kill, and Clare led them over with the eggs, and basically as she was feeding Don the eggs, Roger came over to see what Richard was up to, and he just, like, shot him right behind the ear.
 Just right back here.
 And it goes right to their brain, and he was brain dead instantly.
 He just flopped to the ground.
 I knew it was Roger, and I was kind of watching, and I didn’t really feel shocked.
 I felt a little separated from what was going on, but I wasn’t, like, you know.
 Richard is very calm and very professional about what he does.
 It’s obvious that he knows what he’s doing, and he does it in a very kind and considerate way, in a very humane way.